tomwillfixit/arc-welder/README.md

 -v $HOME/.config/google-chrome/:/data \ # if you want to save state

 ```
 The ARC Welder app will appear.
-The first screen will ask you to select a directory to store ARC files in.
-Create a directory if required and hit next.

-The second screen will prompt for a .apk file.
+You will be prompted for a .apk file.
 In the command above we setup this volume : $HOME/Downloads:/root/Downloads.
 On your host you can download a .apk file from http://www.apkmirror.com/ and then select this in the ARC Welder gui.

 That's it.